Attorney for Wills and Trusts

 Turn to us at The TGQ Law Firm for help from an attorney for wills and trusts.
 We can help you determine the value of your estate so you know whether a will or a trust is a better option.
 Estates valued over $12.92 million for single decedents must pay appropriate estate taxes, regardless of whether they have a will or trust.
 However, trusts do not go through public probate courts or enter the public record.

-At The TGQ Law Firm, we have over 20 years of experience helping clients in Ann Arbor and throughout Michigan with estate planning.
-Our team knows Michigan estate planning laws and how to help you plan for your family’s future after you pass away.
+At The TGQ Law Firm, we have over 20 years of experience helping clients in Ann Arbor and throughout Michigan and Georgia with estate planning.
+Our team knows Michigan and Georgia estate planning laws and how to help you plan for your family’s future after you pass away.
 We can help you:

-When you need an Ann Arbor estate planning attorney to create a will or trust, turn to our experienced team at The TGQ Law Firm.
+When you need a Michigan & Georgia estate planning Attorney to create a will or trust, turn to our experienced team at The TGQ Law Firm.
 Since 2008, we’ve helped clients in Ann Arbor and throughout Michigan ensure their estate plans are ready while adhering to our core values:

-When you need an attorney for trusts and wills in Michigan, trust us at The TGQ Law Firm to anticipate your needs for your estate.
+When you need an attorney for trusts and wills in Michigan and Georgia, trust us at The TGQ Law Firm to anticipate your needs for your estate.

 Estate planning is a complex legal area.
 Passing away without a will or trust (called “dying intestate”) can leave your family without legal recourse for dividing your assets the way you would prefer.
 We can review each type of trust and the tradeoffs between choosing a will or trust for your estate plan to guide your decision.